-Kenneth Hesketh (born 20 July 1968 in Liverpool, United Kingdom) is a British composer.
+Kenneth Hesketh (b.
+20 July 1968 in Liverpool, United Kingdom) is a British composer.
 He began composing whilst a chorister at Liverpool Anglican Cathedral; he completed his first orchestral work at the age of 13 and received his first formal commission at 19 for the Royal Liverpool Philharmonic Orchestra under Sir Charles Groves.

 After attending Tanglewood in 1995 where he studied with Henri Dutilleux, Hesketh completed a Masters degree in Composition at the University of Michigan, USA.
 A series of awards followed including a scholarship from the Toepfer Foundation, Hamburg at the behest of Sir Simon Rattle, a Foundation for Sport and the Arts award and the Constant and Kit Lambert Fellowship at the Royal College of Music where he is now a professor in composition and orchestration.